waleedafifi90/learning-journal/computer.md

 - Xor

 #### Not
-A simple circuit takes an electronic signal and flips it so if signal is 1 it flip it to 0
+A simple circuit takes an electronic signal and flips it so if the signal is 1 it flip it to 0

 #### And
 The circuit will only give you a 1 if both circuit are 1